 In 2004, one of these works was chosen as ‘Print of the Year’ by the Royal Society of Painter-Printmakers.
 Shaw regularly exhibits at the Royal Academy and his work is included in the UK Government Art Collection and the Vulcan Collection.

-He was also commissioned by David Cameron to create the thought-provoking print that was presented to world leaders at the G8 Summit in Northern Ireland in 2013, which now forms part of the National Art Collection.
-More recently, he was featured on the front of The Times’ Arts pages, as the ‘critics’ pick’ during London Art Week, and his Big Fiction was the cover image of the South China Morning Post during Art Basel Hong Kong 2015, following its exhibition at Art Central Hong Kong.
+Shaw was also commissioned by David Cameron to create the thought-provoking print that was presented to world leaders at the G8 Summit in Northern Ireland in 2013, which now forms part of the National Art Collection.
+More recently, he was featured on the front of The Times’ Arts pages, as the ‘critics’ pick’ during London Art Week, and his Big Fiction was the cover image of the South China Morning Post during Art Basel Hong Kong 2015, following his exhibition at Art Central Hong Kong.

 - Shelf Isolation, 2020

 - Love at first sight, 2019

 - The Truth in Black and White with some grey areas 5, 2019